Connoiter/king_tutte_datamap_scrolls/Readme.md

 ### Workshops

-For **conference workshop contexts**, there are Jupyter notebooks amongst these scrolls which are designed to run on Colab.
-Most of the code has been previously written elsewhere -- including most of the Jupyter notebooks -- but they have been tweaked as needed to ensure they all work out of the box on Google's Colab service.
-(The same goes for the
+One of the deliverables of this repo is a Jupyter Book (v2) known as the King Tutte Pipelines Jupyter Book.
+For **conference workshop contexts**, it includes Jupyter notebooks guaranteed to run on Colab.
+Most of that code has been previously written elsewhere but they have been tweaked as needed to ensure they all work out of the box on Google's Colab service.
+(Similarly, the same goes for the
-documentation: most was written elsewhere, and simply converted from ReStructure Text (for Sphinx) to MyST (for Jupyter Book)).
+documentation: most was written elsewhere, and as needed simply converted from ReStructure Text (for Sphinx) to MyST (for Jupyter Book 2)).

 For workshops, a Colab-based set-up is:
 - free